koencaerels/yoshikan/README.md

 The docker scripts include automatic download and installation for following parts of the project:
 * composer install for the php libraries (vendor folder)
-* webpack: symfony webpack encore installation & production build
+* webpack: symfony webpack encore installation & production build*
+* vue 3: **member_module** installation & production build
+  * (disabled for now due to some permission problem when running it in dev mode)
 * vuePress: installation & production build (docs)
-* vue 3: **member_module** installation & production build
-(disabled for now due to some permission problem when running it in dev mode)

 #### These are available services:
 * Website: http://localhost:8080